Grant Awards Recipients

 2011-2012

-Amy Dailey Assistant Professor of Health Sciences
+Amy Dailey Associate Professor of Health Sciences

 Amy redesigned and upper-level elective course to help students develop the skills to critically examine population-level health problems.
 She included four interactive classroom sessions at Musselman Library with Health Sciences Reference and Instruction Librarians Kayla Lenkner and Meggan Smith.